Looking for the most beautiful places in Bali? Here are 10 IG-worthy, picture perfect spots on the island.

 While not technically on the island of Bali, Nusa Penida makes an easy day trip and is worth the journey.
 This is one of several hidden gems in Bali.
 The roads are not well-paves here, so it’s advised that you go with a guide.
 You can access the islands by fast boat from the mainland.
 Leave your luggage at your hotel and just bring a day pack with you, including snacks and food since restaurants here aren’t very common.

-You can visit the main photo spots, like Broken Beach and Kelinking Beach wiewpoint, in just a few hours.
+You can visit the main photo spots, like Broken Beach and Kelinking Beach viewpoint, in just a few hours.
 Be prepared to wait in line with crowds to get the perfect picture.
 Check out my friend Jo from Wander With Jo for more Bali beach hot spots!

 Till next time, safe travels.